• Home

 Plus, these chocolate chunk muffins are made with basic kitchen ingredients, so easy to prepare – there’s no mixer required – and they freeze beautifully!
 They are the perfect handheld treat to have on hand whenever your chocolate craving strikes!

-• Extra chocolatey – Double the chocolate, double the yum!
+• Extra chocolatey – These chocolate filled muffins feature double the chocolate, which means double the yum!

 • The best texture – Super soft, moist and tender!